Frequently Asked Participant Questions

 You will have a 30-day open enrollment period once a year.
 Members may change MO HealthNet managed care health plans during their annual open enrollment period and children in Category of Aid 04—State care and custody may change MO HealthNet managed care health plans as often as circumstances necessitate.
 You may contact the MO HealthNet Managed Care Enrollment Helpline at 1-800-348-6627.

-can I find out when my MO HealthNet managed care health plan’s open enrollment
+How can I find out when my MO HealthNet managed care health plan’s open enrollment period is?

 You should receive a letter in the mail with open enrollment dates.
 You may also call the MO HealthNet Managed Care Enrollment Helpline at 1-800-348-6627 or the MO HealthNet Participant Services Unit at 1-800-392-2161 or 573/751-6527.